jackpoll4100/rpg-map-packs/Stonewalkers Adventure/README.md

 # Maps for the Stonewalkers Cosmere RPG Adventure
 ## A set of maps I've made while running the Stonewalkers campaign.
-Specifically, I made maps for all the encounters that could result in combat but which did not have maps in the book (I've also included a few different book easter eggs in these, like the Santhid under the water in the Everstorm map, etc. One of these is a sleepless horde in one of the maps if you can spot it.).
+Specifically, I made maps for all the encounters that could result in combat but which did not have maps in the book.
+(I've also included a few different book easter eggs in these, like the Santhid under the water in the Everstorm map, etc. One of these is a sleepless horde in one of the maps if you can spot it.)

 ## All maps were made in Inkarnate and all maps have both a grid and non grid version.
 I've organized them by chapter below.